Lab Personnel. |

 Thesis: Assessing the “evolving standards of decency”: Public perceptions of capital punishment for juveniles.

-Current Position: Psychologist, U.S. Department of Defense.
+Current Position: Clinical and Forensic Psychologist, U.S. Federal Government.

 Angela Pollard, M.S.